snowbldr/react-stator/README.md

 This is the same as local state, except that it's shared amongst multiple components instead of only one.

 ### Shared State Provider
-A shared state provider is an instance that provides shared state to the component.
+A shared state provider is an instance that provides shared state to a component.
 Each instance has it's own state, so you can create multiple instances to use in multiple contexts if you want to.

 ## Reading State

-You can access both local and shared state through `this.state` or `props.state`
+To connect the components state to the shared state, pass an initial state that has the same properties as the shared state that you want to connect to.
+Once you've done that, you can access the properties using either:

+`this.state` for react component classes that extend StatefulComponent

+`props.state` for functional components created using the stateful function

 ## Changing State
 To change the state in your app, you have access to a couple of functions that work exactly like reacts setState